tzuntar/rubytunes/README.md

 ### ✅ Prerequisites <a name = "prerequisites"></a>

-- PHP >= 7.4
-- Composer
+- Ruby on Rails
-- A working MySQL instance
+- A working PostgreSQL instance

 ### ⏳Installing